spence3033/Birch-resume/index_2027.md

 - Ensuring all customers and employees are following safety regulations to prevent any potential injury.
 - Driving order pickers to get large stock items from the warehouse for the customers.

+`August 2020 - September 2020`
+__Elite Vinyl, LLC__, Fence Construction Contractor

+- Removing previous fence from airport safely such that we avoid damaging any pipeline under the ground.
+- Ensuring that the new chain link fence around the airport meets all the security specifications.

 ### Societies

 `Februrary 2019 - December 2021`